snehadintyala/insightgpt/README.md

 pip install -r requirements.txt
 Create your .env file:
 OPENAI_API_KEY=your_openai_key_here

 Run the app:
 streamlit run app.py

 🌐 Deploy on Streamlit Cloud
 Push this folder to a public GitHub repository
 Go to streamlit.io/cloud
 Connect your GitHub account
 Deploy the repo and enter your OpenAI API key in Streamlit's Secrets Manager

 ✅ Example Prompts
 “Show average discount per region as a bar chart”
 “Top 5 customers by total profit”
 “Explain which segment performs best overall”
 “Create a pie chart of sales by category”

-💡 Why Use This?
-Showcase your GPT + Data Viz + Python skills

-Smart assistant UI for data storytelling

-Works with any tabular CSV dataset